Samsung Galaxy Tab S7 FE vs. Galaxy Tab S7: Which should you buy?

 |Weight||608g (1.34lbs)||498g (1.1lbs)|

 Under the hood, we have a tale of two chipsets, both of which offer something a little bit different from the other.
-The Galaxy Tab S7 FE debuts with the Snapdragon 750G, while the Galaxy Tab S7 (and S7+) are powered by the Snapdragon 865+.
-Unfortunately, this is a slightly overpowered version of the Snapdragon 865 featured in many of the best Android phones from last year.
+The Galaxy Tab S7 FE comes with the Snapdragon 750G, while the Galaxy Tab S7 (and S7+) are powered by the Snapdragon 865+.
+Unfortunately, this is a slightly overpowered version of the Snapdragon 865 featured in many of the best Android phones from a year or more ago.

 While you may not notice any stark differences in performance daily, the Snapdragon 865+ continues to outperform the Snapdragon 750G when it comes to more process-intensive tasks.
 The Tab S7 also gets the nod in terms of RAM and storage, as you can get either 6GB or 8GB of RAM, while storage options range from 128GB and go up to 512GB.